rubind/union3/README.md

 For convenience, many of the top-level administrative functions are collected into a Makefile.
 To install this repository, simply run `make install`.

 Please note that Stan 3 does not make it super easy to install on anything other than Linux.
 I've enabled the no-binary flag on the pystan dependency in the pyproject.toml file to try and force a rebuild, but I'm not sure if it will work.

 Please see [the Apple specific instructions](https://pystan.readthedocs.io/en/latest/faq.html#how-can-i-run-pystan-on-macos-with-apple-silicon-chips-apple-m1-m2-etc) if it fails.

+Alternatively, there is a way to build an image of the repository which may be easier to run.
+Simply `make image` and hopefully an image will be built and then there's an example of running it in the Makefile, accessible via `make run_image`.

 ## Running Unity